-6. Consolidate community uses and open space around Dudley Cornell Reserve

-Continue discussions with land holders regarding the future of these sites, east and west of Kalkee Road, whilst considering opportunities for new and extended public open space (in relation to Dudley Cornell Reserve) and also the potential for a new community and/or sporting facility (subject to undertaking the necessary community needs assessment and the Wimmera Regional Multi-Sport Precinct Feasibility Study).
+6. Consolidate community uses and open space around Dudley Cornell Reserve to undertaking the necessary community needs assessment and the Wimmera Regional Multi-Sport Precinct Feasibility Study).
 Consolidate these sites into one zone.
 Facilitate their development to encourage a mix of uses, including residential, recreation and commercial uses, to encourage activation of the precinct.